 One of the worst parts of the body to suffer an injury is the head.
 Our brains control all our conscious and unconscious processes, and it’s vital to protect the head at all times.
-Whenever a person suffers a head injury, any damage to the brain has the potential of causing permanent damage, and may even leave the victim disabled in severe cases.
+Whenever a person suffers a head injury, any kind of brain damage has the potential of causing permanent damage, and may even leave the victim disabled in severe cases.
 Head injuries may also leave victims incapacitated in other ways, such as memory or sensory impairment, or other complications resulting from oxygen deprivation.

-Although head injuries commonly happen on construction sites and in car accidents, many people face these injuries in a variety of other circumstances as well.
+Although head injuries commonly happen on construction sites, in car accidents in Long Beach, and in slip and fall accidents, many people face these injuries in a variety of other circumstances as well.
 If you suffer an injury, you can only secure compensation if a court would find your injury preventable and the injury-causing hazard as “reasonably foreseeable.”
 While foreseeability is a common point of contention in disputes over negligence, courts expect responsible adults to conduct themselves with reasonable care.
 Proving negligence in court involves three things: